Samoa x Greater Good Diaper Project

 When the Duchess became aware of these statistics, she became passionate about finding solutions.
 Learning that all diapers today contain plastic (even the eco-friendly brands), the Duchess began to understand the dire consequences that our planet cannot absorb this waste.
 She has brought together women from around the world as scientists, innovators, community leaders and funders, to use their power to change diapers for good.

-The result is a yet-to-be-revealed nonprofit project providing the world’s first fully compostable diaper, paired with a collection and composting service.
+The result is The Greater Good Diaper Project - providing the world’s first fully compostable diaper, paired with a collection and composting service.
 Not only does this stop plastic pollution at the source, but it also allows all diapers to compost into nutrient rich soil, regenerating our natural systems.
 This project is also designed through a female lens.
 This simple shift has a profound impact on every aspect of the business, from how work hours are structured to how decisions are made, our partner recognizes that female employees are often caregivers and celebrates this rather than penalizes it.
 The project empowers mothers and puts women at the center of the solution.
 No plastic.
 No garbage.

 Although diapers are a global problem, the Governments of the South Pacific are leading with policy.
 Three countries have legislated a ban on the importation of disposable diapers in order to curb the 185,000 tons of plastic diaper waste polluting the South Pacific each and every year.
 With diapers accounting for 27% of all waste in the region, both governments and communities are committed to addressing the crisis.
-Our nonprofit partner is currently working with the support of the Samoan Government on a pilot project, putting mothers at the center of the solution.
+The Greater Good Diaper Project is currently working with the support of the Samoan Government on a pilot project, putting mothers at the center of the solution.

-The goal is to showcase the solution at The Commonwealth Heads of Government Meeting (CHOGM), where 56 heads of state from the Commonwealth countries will gather in Samoa, in October 2024.
+This groundbreaking pilot solution was unveiled for The Commonwealth Heads of Government Meeting (CHOGM), where 56 heads of state from the Commonwealth countries gathered in Samoa, in October 2024.

-His Majesty King Charles III has expressed interest and desire in visiting our project in Samoa during his visit.
-Our goal is to demonstrate the ease and simplicity of the solution to the other Commonwealth leaders, in order to promote replicability.
+Our goal was to demonstrate the ease and simplicity of the solution to Majesty King Charles III, along with the other Commonwealth leaders, in order to promote replicability.
 With almost one billion diapers used per year in the South Pacific alone, the solution has the potential to be catalytic and become the single largest plastic pollution prevention program on the planet.

 About Sarah,